About the service

 If you require the Handbook sent to you by Australia Post, please Contact us on 1800 742 466 and request a copy.

-Step 2) Upon receiving both your Residential Referral Form and Brief Risk Assessment, Richmond Wellbeing will contact you or your referring case manager to advise you if we are able to progress with your referral or to seek further information.
+Step 2) Upon receiving your Referral Form, Physical Health Assessment and Brief Risk Assessment, Richmond Wellbeing will contact you or your referring case manager to advise you if we are able to progress with your referral or to seek further information.
 If your referral meets our eligibility criteria, your referral will then be put forward to the suitable program or site manager.

 Step 3)Staff at the referred service may arrange an interview with you and speak with other stakeholders to assess your suitability.
 Where preference is indicated for a particular program, we will try to meet the request.